CartoDB/documentation/app/content/carto-user-manual/tutorials/build-an-animated-visualization-with-time-series.md

 ## Build an animated visualization with time series

+There is an increasing need for conservation and connection with nature in cities.
+In this sense, geospatial analysis plays an important role in the effective management of our natural resources.

+This dataset is provided by San Francisco Department of Public Works, and it includes a list of maintained streets trees including: Planting data, species and location.

+In this tutorial we are going to represent the distribution of tree species by using a qualitative palette and interactive widgets which will allow you to explore your map by selecting targered filters of interest.
+In this example, filters are applied by specie and date of planting.

 **Steps To Reproduce**

 1. Go to the <a href="http://app.carto.com/signup" target="_blank">CARTO signup</a> page.